laurenlolak/Product-Management-Work/README.md

 # Work-Repository
-Hi, I'm Lauren.
-A Product expert with 12+ years in infrastructure and tech solutions.
-This is my Product Management work repository
+Hi, I'm Lauren, a product expert with 12+ years in infrastructure and tech solutions.
+This is my Product Management work repository.

 # Microsoft Excel Financial Model Example